 Suppose that an affine cipher encrypts the plaintext

-to the ciphertext ldxxdxxdeed
+mississippi to the ciphertext ldxxdxxdeed.

 Find the key using the method described in the “known plaintext” attack